MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-connectors.md

 1. Give your new connector group a name, then use the dropdown menu to select which connectors belong in this group.
 1. Select **Save**.

-To learn more about connector groups, see [Publish applications on separate networks and locations using connector groups](/azure/active-directory/app-proxy/application-proxy-connector-groups).
+To learn more about connector groups, see [Understand Microsoft Entra private network connector groups](concept-connector-groups.md).

 [!INCLUDE [Public preview important note](./includes/public-preview-important-note.md)]